ihdavjar/FlapKine/docs/_sources/user_guide/transform/translation_transform.rst.txt

    :width: 500px

-Despite the name, the CSV does **not** contain the actual center of mass.
-Instead, it specifies the **position of the body frame origin** :math:`O_B` with respect to the **inertial frame** at each time step.
+The CSV specifies the **position of the body frame origin** :math:`O_B` with respect to the **inertial frame** at each time step.
 This path is used to animate the object’s motion over time.

 .. note::